Key elements of the Strategy include:

 One of the safest and most efficient ways to reduce or eliminate lead from a home’s service lines and plumbing is by adding a lead inhibitor at the source.
 Orthophosphate is safe and commonly used as an additive in the water treatment process by utilities across North America and the United Kingdom.

 Orthophosphate creates a protective coating on the inside of lead pipes and plumbing that prevents lead from leaching into drinking water.
 It is commonly used for this purpose by water utilities across North America and the United Kingdom.
 It has no impact on the taste or odour of drinking water.
 It is naturally present in food, is a common additive to beverages and is considered to be safe.
 To illustrate, you'd have to drink 104 glasses of tap water to match the phosphorus in one banana.
-We plan to add orthophosphate to drinking water in early 2023, resulting in nearly all Edmonton homes and businesses coming into compliance with the new, lower lead level guidelines set out by Health Canada.
+We added orthophosphate to the water treatment process in 2023, which should help most Edmonton homes and businesses to comply with the new lower lead level guidelines set out by Health Canada.

 Adding orthophosphate to water